kwaledesign/Archetype/docs/components/alerts.md

 <section class="copy">
 # Alerts

-Alert styles extend the [alert object](/objects/alert-object.html).
+<p class="lead">Alert styles extend the [alert object](/objects/alert-object.html).
 Alerts are most commonly injected dynamiclly to provide context specific feedback to a specific user action.
-Alerts also make use of the [close-object](/objects/close-object.html) to allow users to dismiss the alert message.
+Alerts also make use of the [close-object](/objects/close-object.html) to allow users to dismiss the alert message.</p>

 {{ highlight(d['../markup-patterns/alerts.html|htmlsections']['alert-default-small'], "html") }}